 What’s Most Important in Life?
-A King’s Last Words Provide Food for Thought
+A King’s Last Words Give Us Cause for Reflection

 By Mo Yan